SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 # Announce & Ask

-Rarity stood with Pinkie in the latter’s room, waiting on their friends to show up for the party.
+Rarity stood with Pinkie in Pinkie’s room, waiting on their friends to show up for the party.
 The two stood in silence for some time, Pinkie smiling, while Rarity pondered their friend's reaction to their new relationship.

-_What if they don’t approve?_
+*What if they don’t approve?*

-_What if they don’t want to be friends with us anymore?_
+*What if they don’t want to be friends with us anymore?*

 Thinking about it made Rarity fidget slightly, she hoped pinkie hadn't noticed.